 This reform is not Communism, Proportional Representation, Marxism or Socialism in any form.
 This proposal is truly democratic as it is about re-awakening the realisation of power for the majority - it is not about controlling and redistributing wealth or any aspect of life.
 True and direct democracy has no one person, party or organisation controlling it so there will be no centralisation of power, as the power will be redistributed to the people.

-By voting for the People's Administration and direct democracy in the next UK, the people would be voting to have all power over all policy implementation at local and national level.
+By voting for the People's Administration and direct democracy, the people would be voting to have all power over all policy implementation at local and national level.
 This would be a seamless transition from party politics to people politics without revolution, where the people vote upon all policies and Parliament then implements those policies on behalf of the people.

 How could any politician deny the people the chance to decide how we will all live, and then claim to be working in our best democratic interests?
 If any did, it would clearly demonstrate that they do have their own agenda for power and control over others.